-His face contorted, holding his breath until his face turned red, his blood vessels protruding.
+His face contorted, holding his breath until turned red, his blood vessels protruding.
 Words from under his breath full of insult and detestation: "Bully.
 Moron."
 I wasn't sure how we went from "fun day of new experiences" to "yelling at each other at midnight."

 Photo by jean wimmerlin on Unsplash

 We took turns dealing with his defiance, his anger.
 I called for back-up and a tap-out.
 We'd tried most everything we could think of, but the situation would just not diffuse.

 I went in the room and my husband stayed with our son.
 Immediately I began to pray.
 I know others are praying too because I've asked them to.

 "Lord, I love my boy, please help him.
 Please help me.
 Jesus I love my son, please, please, please."

 It continued in this way for a little while, through hyperventilation and tears.
 And then, a light bulb.
 Like in cartoons when the animator adds a literal light bulb above the character.

 I ran out to where they were, forcing myself into the center of the conflict.